 Mr. Curtis serves on the boards of the BJC Collaborative, LLC; VHA Mid-America; and the Illinois Hospital Association (IHA).
 He is chair-elect of the IHA Board of Directors and Chair of IHA's Transforming Illinois Healthcare Task Force.
-He also serves on the University of Illinois at Chicago College of Nursing External Advisory Board, the Illinois Higher Education Commission on the Future of the Workforce, the Board of Directors of the Midwest Healthcare Quality Alliance, and is a member of several leadership councils for the Greater Springfield Chamber of Commerce.
+He also serves on the Illinois Higher Education Commission on the Future of the Workforce, the Board of Directors of the Midwest Healthcare Quality Alliance, and is a member of several leadership councils for the Greater Springfield Chamber of Commerce.

 Mr. Curtis received his master of business administration degree from the University of Illinois at Urbana and his bachelor of science degree in nursing from Southern Illinois University at Edwardsville.
 He began his career as a registered nurse and later served in management and administrative positions at Memorial Medical Center from 1979 to 1993.
 He served as executive vice president and chief operating officer of Memorial Health System and Memorial Medical Center for 14 years from October 1993 to December 2007.